grpc/grpc.io/content/en/docs/languages/python/basics.md

 To call service methods, we first need to create a *stub*.

-We instantiate the `RouteGuideStub` class of the `route_guide_pb2_grpc` module, generated from our .proto.
+We instantiate the `RouteGuideStub` class of the `route_guide_pb2_grpc` module, generated from our `.proto`.

 ```python
 channel = grpc.insecure_channel('localhost:50051')